Andereoo/TkinterWeb/docs/source/upgrading.rst

 * Periods are now supported in url fragments.
 See  `bug #143 <https://github.com/Andereoo/TkinterWeb/issues/143>`_ .
 * Tkhtml file loading was updated in version 4.5.
 Some error messages have also been updated.
 Please submit a bug report if you notice any issues.

+Version 4.6:

+* Url fragments are now tracked as the document loads.
+This ensures that the fragment is still visible even after loading CSS files or images that change the layout of the document.
+* ``gzip`` and ``deflate`` content encodings are now supported.
+Brotli compression is also supported if the :py:mod:`brotli` module is installed.
+This increases page load speeds and decreases bandwidth usage in some websites.
+* Pressing Ctrl-A in an HTML number input, text input, or textarea will cause the widget's text to be selected.
+Pasting will now overwrite any selected text.